kubedb/docs/docs/guides/postgres/scaling/horizontal-scaling/overview/index.md

 7. Then `KubeDB` Ops Manager will add nodes in case of scale up or remove nodes in case of scale down.

-8. Then the `KubeDB` Ops Manager will scale the StatefulSet replicas to reach the expected number of replicas for the cluster.
+8. Then the `KubeDB` Ops Manager will scale the PetSet replicas to reach the expected number of replicas for the cluster.

-9. After successful scaling of the StatefulSet's replica, the `KubeDB` Ops Manager updates the `spec.replicas` field of `Postgres` object to reflect the updated cluster state.
+9. After successful scaling of the PetSet's replica, the `KubeDB` Ops Manager updates the `spec.replicas` field of `Postgres` object to reflect the updated cluster state.

 10. After successful scaling of the `Postgres` replicas, the `KubeDB` Ops Manager resumes the `Postgres` object so that the `KubeDB` community operator can resume its usual operations.